hack-gpon/hack-gpon.github.io/_gpon/g_984_series.md

 layout: default
 ---

+The information on this page is taken from the GPON standard and information from the major vendors of GPON equipment, each individual item containing a verifiable citation in the standard.
+Feel free to cite this page as: `{{ page.title }}, Hack GPON.
+Available at: https://hack-gpon.github.io{{ page.url }}`.

 | G.984.1                 | G.984.2                             | G.984.3                        | G.984.4                            | G.988 (ex G.Imp984.4)    |
 | ----------------------- | ----------------------------------- | ------------------------------ | ---------------------------------- | ------------------------ |